 If you’re having trouble deciding on a major, there are several steps you can take:

-- First year students are encouraged to visit the Student Resource Center to meet with a Major Exploration Consultant or get involved with the First Year Discovery program.
+- First year students are encouraged to visit the Office of Career Education to meet with a Career Education Specialist.
 Consultations are available by appointment throughout the year.
-For more information, call (304) 696-5810.
+For more information, call (304) 696-2370.

 - Complete the FOCUS 2 self-assessments to find out what majors are available which would fit with your interests.
 To complete the self-assessments, simply log into your MyMU profile and select FOCUS 2 from the bottom of the launch pad.
 From there, you will have the ability to take up to five assessments to get a list of major and career suggestions.
 It is recommended that you take all five parts, as this will give you the most complete picture of your options.

 - Maybe you know what major you want to complete, but aren’t exactly sure what career opportunities will exist after you graduate.
 In this case, visit What Can I Do With This Major? for more information about major and career exploration.